 Navigating All of Your Options

 Picking the health plan that fits your needs and budget is important and can be the difference between having affordable coverage when you need it or having expensive medical bills that must be paid out of pocket.
 But the number of options available can make it difficult to know which is right for you.
-To make things even more confusing, new plans are appearing in different areas, and TV advertisements and mail tout various benefits and costs...it can be overwhelming!

-On top of all the options, Medicare enrollees also have to deal with all the plan change that occurs from year to year.
+On top of all the options, Medicare enrollees also have to deal with the plan changes that occurs from year to year.
 Insurance companies use the open enrollment period to make any needed changes to their plan offerings, which they communicate to plan members through the Annual Notice of Change.
-It is highly important that you review this document when you receive it in the mail (typically by the end of September or in early October) so that you know what changes are coming to your plan’s costs and/or benefits.
+It is important that you review this document when you receive it in the mail (typically by the end of September or in early October) so that you know what changes are coming to your plan’s costs and/or benefits.

 - Your doctor prescribed a new medication that is no longer covered by your plan’s formulary